 - Clearly mark all unwrapped presents with the Family and Child number from the adoption form.
 Donors are asked to use removable labels with the Family and Child number so the items will not have handwriting on them.

 - Drop-off deadline is Monday, Dec.
 6. The drop-off location for returning unwrapped presents will be determined by Family numbers.
 Drop-off for Family #101-200 will be at the Auxiliary Services Building.
 Drop-off for Family #201+ will be at the PISD Administration Building.

 - If someone cannot afford to adopt an entire child, pair up to adopt a child.

-- Make a monetary donation at any campus, administration office, First Bank and Trust or Independent Financial (checks payable to Princeton Lions Club); or
+- Make a monetary donation at any campus, administration office, Peoples Bank or Independent Financial (checks payable to Princeton Lions Club); or

-- Sponsor a portion of a child by selecting from the Angel Tree at either First Bank and Trust, Independent Financial or the City of Princeton.
+- Sponsor a portion of a child by selecting from the Angel Tree at either Peoples Bank, Independent Financial, the Chamber of Commerce or the City of Princeton.
 Individual items, including toys or clothing, will be available.